 The rhythms of the natural world around us have ebbed, and energy flows back into roots and trunks.
 Woodland floors are carpeted with fallen leaves revealing the bones of the trees, black silhouettes against richly hued, vibrant sunsets.

 Those birds whose bodies observe this pattern of behaviour will have flown to far off lands, and some animals will now be deep in hibernation, awaiting the coming Spring.

 Yet other life continues here.
 In plant life, the evergreen of the holly, ivy, pine, fir, cypress, cedar and yew give us hope of the Spring to come.

 Sometimes new life may appear – the sound of geese and other birds migrating here in search of shelter and food from their harsh homelands.

 Life goes on in the natural, but at a slower pace than before.
 Compare this with the rush of the mad panic buying of Christmas shopping with its blaring tunes, flashing lights and pressure to conform to the grinding wheel of rampant consumerism.
+Or compare this with the feeling of being obliged to attend each and every event that’s taking place around and about us because we feel we are being judged if we don’t partake.
+We can actually burn out on religion if we’re not careful to practice what we preach about Advent being a time of watching and waiting – having the full joy of the Christmas season (which actually starts on the 24th December) be nothing more than collapsing in exhaustion.
 We would do well to take stock of the natural world’s ways – there is wisdom for those who will stop and listen.

 In all traditions, this is seen as a time of celebration, and rightly so, for after the Winter Solstice, the light will return once more, bringing with it the warmth necessary to revive that which is dormant in our landscape.